The Contemplative Neurophenomenology Team

 Lab Manager

 Brielle White is the Lab Manager of the Contemplative Neurophenomenology (CNP) Lab at the University of Arkansas.
 She earned her B.A. in Psychology from the University as well.
 She is passionate about understanding how contemplative practices, particularly mindfulness, influence the brain and support emotional well-being.
-Brielle is especially interested in exploring how mindfulness-based techniques can enhance cognitive functioning and resilience in the face of life’s challenges.
-While her current work focuses on the neural and psychological effects of mindfulness, she remains excited to explore new research avenues within contemplative science and its applications to mental health.
+Brielle has become increasingly interested in how mindfulness and cognitive training intersect with aging and neuropsychological assessment.
+She hopes to contribute to the growing field of aging neuroscience by exploring how intentional mental practices can preserve cognitive health, enhance well-being, and support graceful aging across the lifespan.

-She is actively developing her research and technical skills with plans to pursue graduate study in cognitive neuroscience or a related field, where she hopes to continue investigating how intentional mental practices can promote healing and personal growth.
-Outside of the lab, Brielle enjoys staying active through yoga, Pilates, and long walks with her dog, Rugby.
-She loves experimenting with healthy recipes and can often be found immersed in books and all personal development podcasts.
+Brielle is currently expanding her research and technical skills in preparation for graduate study in cognitive or affective neuroscience.
+Outside the lab, she enjoys yoga, Pilates, and long walks with her dog, Rugby.
+She also loves cooking creative, healthy recipes and getting lost in books and personal development podcasts.

 Regina Ramirez